How to Draw Lips

 Here’s how to draw lips:

-a) Start by drawing a straight horizontal line, then cap both ends with thin sesame seed shapes.
+Start by drawing a straight horizontal line, then cap both ends with thin sesame seed shapes.
 This gives you the basic length and corners of the mouth.
 Mark the center point of the line—this will help you keep everything balanced.

 Next, decide how thick you want the upper and lower lips to be.
 Lightly place a mark above the line for the top lip and one below the line for the bottom lip.

-Let’s draw the upper lip, starting with where the lips meet.
-Start with a small curved line in the center, using the bottom of the top circle as your guide.
+To draw the upper lip, starting with where the lips meet.
+Start with a small curved line in the center, using the bottom of the circle as your guide.
 From each end of that curve, draw a line that extends outward toward the corners of the mouth.
 This will form the natural contour of the upper lip.
 If you analyze what you just drew you’ll be able to see the letter 'M' that’s been stretched wide.

 Learning how to draw lips is just on part of this drawing tutorial.
 You'll also need to learn how to shade them in.
+I recommend using pencil lead that isn’t too hard or too soft, like HB.
+This will help you blend your marks without too much difficulty or mess.

 Tip: You can also use your blending stick to lightly create a few natural lip lines—just drag it gently in the direction the lips curve.